terryjyu/lendingclub-sklearn-dash/README.md

 # lendingclub-sklearn-dash
 This is a cool project for utilizing Dash and Plotly as an interactive tool for data exploration and an alternative tool to give loan approval odds prediction of Lending Club.
+This app was original uploaded to Heroku.
 Link to the Heroku app is: https://lendingdash.herokuapp.com/

+However, when uploaded to PythonAnywhere, it actually has much much better performanace without the need to upgrade to a very expensive server option.
+Link to the app on PythonAnywhere: http://terryjyu.pythonanywhere.com (will renmae the app name soon...)

 This app consists of two pages: